ZJU-FAST-Lab/ego-planner/README.md

 <img src="files/drone_race_2.gif" width = "800" height = "600" border="5" />
 </p>

-## 2. Read and modify the code using an IDE
+## 2. Using an IDE
-We recommend using vscode, which is lightweight and more importantly, the project file has been included in the code you cloned, which the _.vscode_ folder.
+We recommend using vscode, the project file has been included in the code you cloned, which is the _.vscode_ folder.
 This folder is hidden by default.

 First, re-compile the code using command